BlackbitDigitalCommerce/pimcore-data-director-bmecat/README.md

     * upload exports automatically to a target system to always have up-to-date data there
     * automatically send data the other APIs
 * intelligent checks whether anything changed since the last export.
 If nothing changed, export document gets delivered from cache
-* access exports via URL, for example to pull BMEcat export into an external system
+* access exports via URL, for example to pull BMEcat export into an external system instead of pushing it

 ## Importing ETIM classes / groups / features to Pimcore classification store

-### Advantages of classication systems like ETIM
+### Advantages of classification systems like ETIM

 Using classification systems like ETIM has several advantages: